techhazard/md2pdf/README.md

-# Generate PDFs from markdown files
+# Generate PDF documents from markdown files

+## Introduction
 I use this to generate PDF documents from my markdown files.
 Being a programmer I am quite comfortable writing and reading markdown, but not all people around me are.
-I use this to make stuff better readable for non-programmers
+I use this to make stuff better readable for people who do not want to read markdown.

+## Dependencies

+- `pandoc`
+- `texlive-xetex`

 ## Examples